hinrikur/FAR-GOLD/README.md

 # Faroese Gold Standard Corpus

-This repo contains the ongoing project of creating a gold standard PoS tagged corpus.
+This repo contains the ongoing project of creating a gold standard PoS tagged corpus for Faroese.

 Faroese texts are tagged with the [Faroese implementation of ABLTagger](https://github.com/hinrikur/far-ABLTagger) and hand corrected, with a middle step of mapping back and forth between Icelandic and Faroese PoS tagging schemes.